ysdn2018/the-next-website/src/content/work/offline-texts.md

 ---
 Offline texts is a collection of book experiments merging print and digital media.
 These books translate digital experiences like subtitles, Wikipedia and Vaporwave into tactile experiences.

-[Click here](soojinna.com/offlinetexts) to learn more about the experiment.
+[Click here](soojinna.com/offlinetexts) to learn more about these experiments.

 ![null](/assets/offlinetext2.jpg)